opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/index.rst

 OpenTelekomCloud FunctionGraph Java documentation
 =================================================

-This repository contains the FunctionGraph Java Development Guide for running FunctionGraph on OpenTelekomCloud (OTC).
+This is the FunctionGraph Java Development Guide for running FunctionGraph on OpenTelekomCloud (OTC).

 .. toctree::
    :includehidden: